 - In the bowl of a stand mixer with a paddle attached, beat the butter until creamy.
 Add sugars and beat for about 4 more minutes, scraping the bowl often.

-- Add eggs one at a time and beat until just blended, then beat in vanilla, baking soda and salt, scraping bowl often.
+- Add eggs one at a time and beat until just blended, then beat in vanilla, (cinnamon, if using) baking soda and salt, scraping bowl often.

 - Add flour and mix at low speed until just blended.
 Stir in oats, coconut, chocolate, and nuts.

 - Using a ⅓ cup measure as a scoop, scoop up about 18 mounds of cookie dough and set on a plate lined with plastic wrap.
 Mold each mound into a compact ball and then flatten slightly.